 ETRs are listed on the Toronto Stock Exchange and can be traded like any other exchange-traded asset.
 They are listed under the ticker symbol MNT.TO.

-This is beneficial to Canadian investors as it is another way to invest in physical gold without having to take custody of the asset.
+This benefits Canadian investors as it is another way to invest in physical gold without having to take custody of the asset.

 Gold mutual funds are similar to ETFs, except that mutual funds are not exchange-traded assets and generally have higher management fees.